elhyc/SurfaceQ/README.md

 <img src="./figures/tanner_Z_7x7.png" width="500"/>
 </p>

 The check nodes on the Tanner graphs (supporting the ancilla qubits) are colored green, while the data nodes (supporting the data qubits) are colored blue.
-Furthermore, there are <em>virtual</em> check nodes labelled with the prefix of "$v$-"; these nodes on the Tanner graphs do not correspond to any physical ancilla qubit.
+Furthermore, there are <em>virtual</em> check nodes labelled with the prefix of ```v-```; these nodes on the Tanner graphs do not correspond to any physical ancilla qubit.

 This [Jupyter notebook](./src/KitaevSurfaceCode.ipynb) demonstrates some of the functionality provided by the main python file in this repository.